Claire Hackleton

 I am a fully qualified BACP registered integrative therapist/ counsellor working with individuals (adults of 18+), based in West Dulwich.

-I have trained in all the main schools of psychotherapy, but adapt my approach for each client, because all of my clients are unique, and I believe therapy works best when my clients work in a way that feels helpful for them.
+I have trained in all the main schools of psychotherapy, but adapt my approach for each client, because all of my clients are unique.

-But simply pushing on, hoping things will improve, often leads to a build-up of feelings which can becoming overwhelming instead, leading to distress, anxiety, low mood or exhaustion.
+But simply pushing on, hoping things will improve, often leads to a build-up of feelings which can becoming overwhelming instead, leading to distress and anxiety, or requires us to shut off from others, and disconnect from our feelings.
+However, unfortunately, this often leads to a disconnection from ourselves and life more generally.

-Therapy with me offers you a non-judgemental and supportive place to explore and work through any difficult feelings or challenges you are facing, rather than dealing with them alone or pushing them away.
+I will offer you a non-judgemental and supportive place to explore and work through any difficult feelings or challenges you are facing, and explore your patterns and behaviours so you can understand their origins, and yourself more clearly.

-In this way, you can find agency to make choices which align to the future you want, and which lead you towards a healthier, happier life.
+I aim to help all my clients find self esteem and agency to make choices which align to the future they want, and towards a healthier, happier life.

 Training, qualifications & experience